metaplex-foundation/sugar/.autodoc/docs/markdown/src/config/data.md

 [View code on GitHub](https://github.com/metaplex-foundation/sugar/src/config/data.rs)

 The `sugar` code defines the configuration and data structures for a project that deals with non-fungible tokens (NFTs) and programmable non-fungible tokens (pNFTs).
-The main structure, `ConfigData`, contains various fields related to the token standard, asset properties, creator information, and storage configurations for different platforms like AWS, NFT.Storage, Shadow Drive, and Pinata.
+The main structure, `ConfigData`, contains various fields related to the token standard, asset properties, creator information, and storage configurations for different platforms like AWS, NFT.Storage, Shadow Drive, Pinata and Cascade.

 The `SugarConfig` struct holds the keypair and RPC URL for the Solana network, while `SolanaConfig` contains the JSON RPC URL, keypair path, and commitment level.
-The `AwsConfig` and `PinataConfig` structs store the respective platform-specific configurations.
+The `AwsConfig` and `PinataConfig` structs store the respective platform-specific configurations. `cascade_api_key` store api key to access Pastel's Cascade Protocol.

 The `Creator` struct represents a creator with an address and share percentage.
 The `Cluster` enum represents different Solana network clusters (Devnet, Mainnet, Localnet, and Unknown).
 The `TokenStandard` enum distinguishes between NFT and pNFT standards.